 A wide variety of cultural, social, and recreational activities exists in Livingston County and the surrounding region.
-Local off-campus housing is readily available, and affordable dining options are located within an easy walk or drive from campus.
+On-campus housing is readily available, and affordable dining options are available.
 Faculty and peer mentors assist new students in acclimating to life as a university student, and encourage them to explore the many co-curricular and extra-curricular Cleary student activities.
-The Cleary University Community Recreation and Wellness Center, currently under construction, will also offer a full range of health and lifestyle enrichment activities.
+The Cleary University Community Recreation and Wellness Center offers a range of health and lifestyle enrichment activities.